Simpsons Roasting on an Open Fire: Plot

 After attending the Springfield Elementary School Christmas pageant, the Simpsons prepare for the holiday season.
 Bart and Lisa write letters to Santa; Lisa asks for a pony — which Marge tries to tactfully discourage by claiming that there would not be enough room for one on Santa's sleigh — and Bart wants a tattoo, which Marge and Homer forbid him from getting.
 The next day, Marge takes the kids Christmas shopping at the mall.
-Bart goes behind their backs and sneaks away to get a tattoo that reads "Mother" on his arm, thinking that Marge will like it.
-Before the artist can finish the tattoo, Marge finds Bart and drags him to the dermatologist to have it removed.
+Bart sneaks away to get a tattoo that reads "Mother" on his arm, thinking that Marge will like it.
+Before the artist can finish the tattoo and furious for sneaking away, Marge finds Bart and drags him to the dermatologist to have it removed.
 She is forced to spend the family's entire holiday budget on the procedure, believing that Homer's Christmas bonus will cover gift expenses.

-At the power plant, Homer's mean-spirited boss, Mr. Burns, cancels this year's employee Christmas bonus.
+At the power plant, the boss Mr. Burns cancels this year's employee Christmas bonus.
 When he learns Marge spent the family's holiday money on tattoo removal, Homer moonlights as a shopping mall Santa at the suggestion of his friend Barney Gumble.
 While at the mall on Christmas Eve, Bart removes Santa's beard, exposing Homer's secret.
 Bart apologizes for the prank and praises his father for moonlighting to give the family Christmas presents.
 After Homer's Santa gig pays far less than expected due to deductions for training and uniform, he and Bart receive a greyhound racing tip from Barney.

-At Springfield Downs, Homer bets all his money on a last-minute entry named Santa's Little Helper, a 99–1 long shot.
+At Springfield Downs, Homer bets all his money on a last-minute entry named Santa's Little Helper, a 99–1 long shot, believing it to be a sign of a Christmas miracle.
 The greyhound unfortunately finishes last.
 As Homer and Bart leave the track, they see the dog's owner yell and abandon him for losing the race.
 Bart pleads with Homer to keep the dog as a pet.
 They return home, where Homer's confession to not getting his Christmas bonus is interrupted when Bart introduces Santa's Little Helper to the others.
-The family is overjoyed by this gesture, and celebrates by singing "Rudolph the Red-Nosed Reindeer" but Homer gets mad at Bart and Lisa for uttering the wrong words.
+The family is overjoyed by this gesture, and celebrates by singing "Rudolph the Red-Nosed Reindeer".